 Credit: ketsu | Shutterstock

-Russian culture has a long and rich history, steeped in literature, ballet, painting and classical music.
+Russian culture has a long and rich cultural history, steeped in literature, ballet, painting and classical music.
 While outsiders may see the country as drab, Russia has a very visual cultural past, from its colorful folk costumes to its ornate religious symbols.
 Here is a brief overview of Russian customs and traditions.

 Population and ethnic makeup

 Russia is the largest country in the world in terms of territory, with a total area of 6,601,668 square miles (17,098,242 square kilometers).
 By comparison, the United States comprises 3,794,100 square miles (9,826,675 square km).

 According to 2014 data by The World Bank, the population of Russia is 141,049,000, a decline since its peak of 148,689,000 in 1992.

 Russia is home to at least 190 ethnic groups, according to the BBC.
 The Central Intelligence Agency (CIA) reports that 77.7 percent of Russians are of Russian descent.
 The rest of the population consists of 3.7 percent Tatar, 1.4 percent Ukrainian, 1.1 percent Bashkir, 1 percent Chuvash, 1 percent Chechen and 10.2 percent other, while 3.9 percent are unspecified.

 While Russian is the official language, many Russians also speak English as a second language.
 More than 100 minority languages are spoken in Russia today, according to the BBC.
 The most popular is Dolgang, spoken by more than 5.3 percent of the country's population, according to the CIA.
 Other minority languages include Tartar, Ukrainian, Chuvash, Bashir, Mordvin and Chechen.
 Although these minority populations account for a small percentage of the overall Russian population, these languages are prominent in regional areas.